eddyp/occasional_rsnapshot/README.md

 connecting the backup drive; no noise will be made in the cron emails when the script does not find the backup drive connected.

+When passing '--debug' the script is verbose and does not invoke rsnapshot at all.

 Versions
 --------